The Benefits of Using RF970 Fiber Optic Perimeter Intrusion Detection Systems

 Fence Intrusion Detection

-No power supply is required on site, and the fiber-optic cabling is immune to electromagnetic interference.
-The cable itself is intrinsically safe and therefore suitable for use in locations where there is a risk of fire or explosion.
+There is no on-site power supply required, and fiber-optic cabling is resistant to electromagnetic interference.
+The cable is intrinsically safe, making it ideal for use in environments with fire or explosion risks.

 Buried Intrusion Detection